 - what forest animals are doing during the spring.

-- frogs, because we start seeing many more of them.
+- frogs (get a free unit study here), because we start seeing many more of them.

 - birds, and point out how they’re gathering different types of nesting materials.

 - the different types of nests birds make.

 - different types of rocks and how they’re formed.
 (This link is to a Montessori-Inspired Rocks and Minerals Unit Study.)

 - the different parts of a flower and the part bees play in pollination.
 (Here’s an awesome Honeybee lapbook my kids just finished.)

 - what lives in dirty pond water and take a close look with microscope.
 (This is the one we use.
 And with Amazon Prime, you can get FREE two-day shipping for a year.
 Usborne’s The World of the Microscope makes a great companion guide for a brand new, budding scientist.